 In lounges, coverings on walls should not occupy more than 10% of the surface area.
 This means that in general wall decorations should be limited to the approved bulletin board locations and doors.

 - The use of extension cords is not permitted in the residence halls except for UL-approved surge protected power strips.

-Interior power strips should not be routed through doorways, under carpeting, or routed across hallways as they can cause a tripping hazard.
+Interior power strips should not be routed through doorways, under carpeting, or routed across hallways as they are both a fire hazard and tripping hazard.

 Only U.L.-approved lights should be used as decorative lighting inside the residence halls.